Timeline of reactions to the 2020 Hong Kong national security law (November 2020): Pro-democracy lawmakers threaten to collectively resign if four disqualified

-U.S. imposed sanctions against Chinese and Hong Kong officials
+U.S. imposes sanctions against Chinese and Hong Kong officials

-U.S. Department of the Treasury announced sanctions against four people accused of 'involving in suppressing dissent in Hong Kong', including Li Kwai-wah, Senior Superintendent of the National Security Department of the Hong Kong Police Force, Edwina Lau, deputy director of the Police Department, Li Jiangzhou, deputy director of the National Security Agency, and deputy director of the Hong Kong and Macau Affairs Office of the State Council Deng Zhonghua.
-Chinese Foreign Ministry spokesperson Wang Wenbin firmly opposed and strongly condemned, and urged the U.S. to immediately stop interfering in Hong Kong affairs and immediately lift the sanctions.
-Hong Kong government stated it opposed the US sanctions against the four officials, which it described as a "despicable act".
+The U.S. Department of the Treasury announced sanctions against four people accused of 'involving in suppressing dissent in Hong Kong', including Li Kwai-wah, Senior Superintendent of the National Security Department of the Hong Kong Police Force, Edwina Lau, deputy director of the Police Department, Li Jiangzhou, deputy director of the National Security Agency, and deputy director of the Hong Kong and Macau Affairs Office of the State Council Deng Zhonghua.
+In response, Chinese Foreign Ministry spokesperson Wang Wenbin told reporters at a daily briefing that the sanctions by the United States "grossly interfere in China's internal affairs", and demanded that the sanctions be withdrawn.